Brody-Clark/autonomous-vehicle-simulation/README.md

 ## Modeling and Simulation

 This simulation uses a simplified model of a 2D vehicle.
-As such, side slip, suspensions, and other variables are not considered.
+As such, tire physics, side slip, suspension, and other variables are not considered.
 The simplified equations of motion used in the state-space representation are as follows:

 $$\dot{x} = v*cos(\theta)$$